Skip to main content

 or you can set an environment variable SSL_CERT_FILE=/path/to/public.crt in the trustelem-adconnect.service file (the CA will be installed only locally, for the trustelem service) :

-# in file /lib/systemd/system/trustelem-connect.service:
+# in file /lib/systemd/system/trustelem-adconnect.service:

 [Service]